Self-Employment (Živnost) vs. Czech Limited Liability Company (s.r.o.): Which Is Better?

 4. Insurance

-OSVČ: Must pay health and social insurance.
+OSVČ: Must pay both health and social insurance contributions.

 Summary